 Offer a fun experience.
 Even if children do not grasp the deeper meanings of these stories quite yet, taking part in singing nursery rhymes still offers a fun experience.
 Nursery rhymes are fun to say, and through practice, children will become more familiar with the stories' lessons as well.

-For more information about early childhood language and brain development, refer to our online child care courses.
+For more information about early childhood language and brain development, refer to our course "Brain Development: Amazing Brains, Amazing Babies."
 Our classes contain a range of information, including child development and curriculum planning resources.
-We also offer CDA training, as well as social worker training, for your continued professional development.
+We also offer CDA training for your continued professional development.